gakumar1287/first-job/README.md

 `mvn package`

-  + The package goal will compile your Java code, run any tests, and finish by packaging the code up in a JAR file within the target directory.
-The name of the JAR file will be based on the project’s `<artifactId>` and `<version>`.
-For example, given the minimal `pom.xml` file from before, the JAR file will be named gs-maven-0.1.0.jar.
+  + The package goal will compile your Java code, run any tests, and finish by packaging the code up in a WAR file within the target directory.
+The name of the WAR file will be based on the project’s `<artifactId>` and `<version>`.
+For example, given the minimal `pom.xml` file from before, the WAR file will be named gs-maven-0.1.0.war.

     **Note:**  If you’ve changed the value of <packaging> from "jar" to "war", the result will be a WAR file within the target directory instead of a JAR file.